FRSH-0109/STM32_WS2812B_Example/README.md

 # STM32_WS2812B_Example
+Projects uses my WS2812B LEDs driver library for controlling whole tape/strip of addressable LEDs.
+Certain protocol is achieved by controlling PWM via DMA mode.
+List of values prepared for every single diode is transfered as PWM signal of exact period time.
+It is expected that user knows how to configure new project and etc. in STM32CubeIDE.

 Used:
 - STM32G030C8 microcontroller
 - WS2812B addressable LEDs tape
 - STM32CubeIDE (dedicated IDE for STM microcontrollers)

-Projects uses my WS2812B LEDs driver library for controlling whole tape/strip of addressable LEDs.
-Certain protocol is achieved by controlling PWM via DMA mode.
-List of values prepared for every single diode is send by DMA-memory to peripheral mode.
-It is expected that user knows how to configure new project and etc. in STM32CubeIDE.

 WS2812B driver libs are written in C and are separated from STM32 HAL or other hardware dependent parts of project.
 Library consists of: